Motor and Motor Group#

 velocity#

-velocity returns the current velocity of a motor or motor group as a double.
+velocity returns how fast the motor or motor group is spinning.

 Description |